More arctic air is expected for Southern states hit by ice and riddled with power outages

 The family was among many across Tennessee and other parts of the South that have fled to warming shelters as crews worked to restore power to hundreds of thousands of households in the face of a new influx of arctic air expected to spur freezing temperatures Tuesday in places already covered in snow and ice.

+Three brothers ages 6, 8 and 9 died Monday after falling through ice on a private pond near Bonham, Texas, said Fannin County Sheriff Cody Shook in a news release Tuesday.
+The two older boys were pulled from the water by first responders and a neighbor then taken to a hospital, while the youngest was recovered after an extensive search of the pond.
+Bonham Independent School District said it was devastated by the loss.

-Other deaths included two people run over by snowplows in Massachusetts and Ohio, fatal sledding accidents that killed teenagers in Arkansas and Texas, and a woman whose body was found covered in snow in Kansas.
+Two people were run over by snowplows in Massachusetts and Ohio, fatal sledding killed teenagers in Arkansas and Texas, and a woman's body was found covered in snow in Kansas.
 In New York City, officials said eight people were found dead outdoors over the frigid weekend.

 The National Weather Service had warnings for extreme, dangerous cold in effect Tuesday morning from Texas to Pennsylvania, where some areas were forecast to see wind chills as low as minus 20 degrees Fahrenheit (minus 29 degrees Celsius).
 Much of the U.S. wasn't forecast to get above freezing all day Tuesday, with temperatures plunging again overnight.
 Thermometers in northern Florida were forecast to sink to 25 F (minus 3.9 C) late Tuesday into early Wednesday.